-Assessment of emotional health is based on physician information provided through the completed health history form, observations by nursing faculty, and evaluation by a qualified mental health professional when previous or current emotional health problems have been identified.
+Initial assessment of emotional health is based on physician information provided through the completed health history form.

 If an emotional health problem threatens to prevent or prevents satisfactory classroom or clinical performance, the applicant or student is referred to an appropriate professional.
-The recommendation of the professional will be utilized to advise the applicant or student regarding admission or continued enrollment.
+The recommendation of the professional will be utilized to determine whether admission or continued enrollment in the program is appropriate.